 - Vernal Fall – 97 m tall, free falling waterfall on Merced River.

 - Waterwheel Falls – the largest waterfall on Tuolumne Rover.
 This waterfall has a "waterwheel" effect where the water hits the rock and is thrown up backwards.
 Approximately 110 m tall.

 - Yosemite Falls – these falls are 739 meters high, have 7 drops and are 28 meters wide.
 One of the most visited waterfalls in world.
 Tallest plunge is 436 m tall.

 - Antelope Valley California Poppy Reserve – high desert environment, area of the richest and most consistent flowering of California poppy (Eschscholzia californica Cham.).

-- Ancient Bristlecone Pine Forest – grove of Great Basin Bristlecone Pine (Pinus longaeva D.K.Bailey), contains oldest known individual trees in the world, more than 4,750 years old.
+- Ancient Bristlecone Pine Forest – grove of Great Basin Bristlecone Pine (Pinus longaeva D.K.Bailey).
+Grove contains the oldest known individual trees in the world, some are more than 4,750 years old.

 - Bear Valley wildflower meadows – one of the most impressive spring wildflower displays in Northern California, covered with millions of California poppies and other flowers.
 Area – more than 6,000 ha.